Using StashDB

 The Performer Tagger works similarly.
 Don’t miss the “Batch Add Performers” and “Batch Update Performers” buttons on the top right, with a “Show Configuration” link on the opposite side.
 You can still paste the StashID directly into the search field if you’ve found the correct performer entry on StashDB already.
 Individual fields can be turned on and off for each scrape as well.

-Finally, if you have edit access, you can add scenes, update scenes, and add performers to StashDB by submitting drafts directly from within Stash.
+Finally, if you have edit access, you can add/update scenes and performers to StashDB by submitting drafts directly from within Stash.
 See this section for more details on how to submit drafts.